 Experimental Brain Research

-Mukherjee, Mukul; Eikema, Diderik Jan Anthony; Chien, Jung Hung; Myers, Sara A.; Scott-Pandorf, Melissa; Bloomberg, Jacob J.; and Stergiou, Nicholas, "Plantar tactile perturbations enhance transfer of split-belt locomotor adaptation" (2015).
+Mukherjee, Mukul; Eikema, Diderik Jan Anthony; Chien, Jung Hung; Myers, Sara A.; Scott-Pandorf, Melissa; Bloomberg, Jacob J.; and Stergiou, Nikolaos, "Plantar tactile perturbations enhance transfer of split-belt locomotor adaptation" (2015).
 Journal Articles.
 171.